flare-research/flare-ai-consensus/README.md

 uv run python -m tests.credits
 ```

-You can create a `models.json` file with all supported models, saved in a new `data` folder by running:
+You can obtain a list of all models, and a separate list of all free models supported by OpenRouter by running:

 ```bash
 uv run python -m tests.models
 ```

+This will generate two `json` files in a data folder within the root directory.